Rajeshvce/Testing/audio.md

 * Logged into a shell console
 * Connect to wifi(see qvts/wifi.md)
 * Append the following line to the /etc/resolve.conf => nameserver 8.8.8.8
-* Unmute the speaker and enable the capture from the microphone (see qvts/audio.md)
+* Unmute the speaker and enable the capture from the microphone (see qvts/audio.md) to check audio related things

 ## Start the simple browser application
 ```